cuzfrog/sbt-tmpfs/README.md

 Task `tmpfsMount`: check and mount when needed.

 Task `tmpfsSyncMapping`: sync mapped dirs, triggered by above.

+On initializing, sbt-tmpfs will try to clean dead(broken) symlinks, possibly created last time.

 ### Map and sync dirs:
 Sometimes, we want to speedup some dirs while wanting to preserve them on disk, like `node_modules`,